A Community Hall for all

 The hall was built by a trust originally established in 1918.
 The trust was an unregistered charity until August 2019 when it became a registered Charitable Incorporated Organisation (CIO).
 Whilst originally set up as a church hall, the hall became independent of direct church involvement in 1999 although its facility is available to all in the local community including church-related bookings.
 The Trust wording was modernised when it became a CIO to reflect its now main function as a community hall, much used by the people of Bridport and its surrounding area in West Dorset.

 St Mary’s Church House Hall Management Committee runs the hall on behalf of the Trust.
 The Committee is made up of volunteers from representatives of current and previous hirers of the hall.
-The Trust itself has five trustees.
+The Trust itself has up to five trustees.

 If you would like to support the committee by volunteering some of your time, please send us a mail.